 Revenues are divided into tax and non-tax revenues.
 In 2022, tax revenues are budgeted at approximately \$504.6 million and non-tax revenues are budgeted at \$154.2 million, comprising approximately 76.6 percent and 23.4 percent of total revenues, respectively.
-Total revenues are forecast to increase by 8.4 percent in 2022 over the 2021 budget and to decrease by 0.0 percent each year through 2026.
+Total revenues are forecast to increase by 8.4 percent in 2022 over the 2021 budget.